-The University of Florida is proud to announce the 2018 Lombardi and Stamps Scholars Programs.
-Eight students will be selected for the Lombardi Program, and three students will be named Stamps Scholars annually.
-Preference will be given to Florida residents.
+The University of Florida is proud to announce the 2019 Lombardi and Stamps Scholars Programs.
+Eight students will be selected for the Lombardi Program and three students will be named Stamps Scholars annually.
+Preference is given to Florida residents.

-- Outstanding intellect and academic achievement
+• Outstanding intellect and academic achievement

-- Sustained service to the community
+• Sustained service to the community or other extracurricular involvement

-- Demonstration of leadership or ambitionExceptional creativity and independence
+• Demonstration of leadership or ambition

-- Evidence of a strong moral character
+• Evidence of strong moral character

 BenefitsScholars receive $2,700 each fall and spring semester for 8 semesters or until the Bachelor's Degree is awarded (whichever comes first); four summer enrichment programs, which include two international study trips, leadership training, and a community service retreat, are also funded by the scholarship.
 Florida's Bright Futures Program will cover a portion of tuition.